hgao64/Assignment5/DesignDocument.md

 ### 1.1 Assumptions

-* The Payment and Reward Management System (PReMS) is designed to run on android operating system *The stall manager is the only user using PReMS.
+* The Payment and Reward Management System (PReMS) is designed to run on android operating system.
+* The stall manager is the only user of PReMS.
-*All the transaction made by the customers are done through credit card.
+* All transactions made by the customers are done through credit card.
-*All the transaction by one customer are made using single credit card.
+* All transactions by a specific customer are made using a single credit card.
-*The credit card is scanned with the help of credit card scanner which is attached to the computer system.
+* The credit card is scanned with the help of a credit card scanner which is attached to the computer system.
-*Credit card transaction are processed through a third party payment processing service provider.
+* Credit card transactions are processed through a third party payment processing service provider.
-*Internet service will be used to establish connectivity between stall manager and customers(send emails to customers).
+* Internet service will be used to establish connectivity between stall manager and customers (manager will send notification emails to the customers).

 ### 1.2 Constraints

-*Since PReMS allows transaction using only credit card, cash can not be accepted for any purchase.
+* Since PReMS allows transactions using only credit card, cash cannot be accepted for any purchase.
-*Customer can use only one credit card for all his/her purchase/transaction.
+* Customers can use only one credit card for all their transactions.
-*At this point, PReMS is designed to be used by sinle user.
-Multiple users can not use PReMS.
+* At this point, PReMS is designed to be used by a single user.
+Multiple users cannot use PReMS.
-*PReMS can only be installed on the systems supporting android OS.
+* PReMS can only be installed on the systems supporting android OS.
-*If the internet connection breaks, system is unable to make the connectivity between stall manager and customers.
+* If the internet connection breaks, system is unable to make the connectivity between stall manager and customers.

 ### 1.3 System Environment

-*System on which PReMS application will be running must support android operating system.
+* System on which PReMS application will be running must support android operating system.
-*Credit card scanner must be attached to the system which is capable of scanning the credit card.
+* Credit card scanner must be attached to the computer system.
-*System's hardware must be capable to connect with a payment-processing service provider that can process credit card transactions.
+* System's hardware must be capable to connect with a payment-processing service provider that can process credit card transactions.
-*Internet connection must be available for the system to send the emails to the customers.
+* Internet connection must be available for the system to send emails to the customers.

 ## 2 Architectural Design

-*The architecture provides the high-level design view of a system and provides a basis for more detailed design work.
-These subsections describe the top-level components of the system you are building and their relationships.*

 ### 2.1 Component Diagram